es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 ## Uploading the example Bitfile

-For uploading our dummy bitfile you first have to build and run the [main.c](../app/main.c).
+For uploading our example s15 bitfile you first have to build and run the [main.c](../app/main.c).
 For this you have to run the following commands:

     $ bazel build //app:main --platforms=@AvrToolchain//platforms:ElasticNode_v4
  	$ bazel run //app:_mainUpload --platforms=@AvrToolchain//platforms:ElasticNode_v4

 Note that the commands are mostly the same like above.
-Also note the dummy.bit in the project folder [bitfiles](../bitfiles).
+Also note the s15_p1.bit and s15_p2.bit in the project folder [bitfiles](../bitfiles).

 As mentioned above you need to know the ports of the programmer and the elasticnode.
 First open the [serial_test.py](../scripts/serial_test.py) file in the scripts folder.